Tasquinimod

 Previous clinical experience of tasquinimod

 Tasquinimod has been in development for the treatment of prostate cancer and has completed a phase I-III clinical development program.
 While the results from the phase III trial in prostate cancer showed that tasquinimod prolonged progression-free survival (PFS) compared to placebo, tasquinimod did not extend overall survival (OS) in this patient population and the development for prostate cancer was discontinued.
 Tasquinimod was studied in both healthy subjects and cancer patients.
-Clinical effects and a favorable safety profile have been demonstrated in more than 1,500 patients, equivalent to more than 650 patient-years of exposure to tasquinimod.
-Extensive datasets including a regulatory package of preclinical and clinical safety and full commercial scale CMC documentation has been generated.

 Targeting the tumor microenvironment